 OpManager makes use of Simple Network Management Protocol (SNMP) to determine the availability of interfaces in your network.
 These interface statuses are available as individual device statuses, Layer-2 network maps, business views, or custom device groups.

 Monitoring system-level services for availability and response time is essential to ensure that your server management plan is complete.
-OpManager monitors availability and response time for a number of services including DNS, SMTP, LDAP, Telnet, HTTPS, MSSQL, MySQL, and more in addition to performing server uptime monitoring.
+A server uptime monitor like OpManager monitors availability and response time for a number of services including DNS, SMTP, LDAP, Telnet, HTTPS, MSSQL, MySQL, and many more.

 OpManager, an uptime monitoring tool allows you to remotely monitor and manage processes running on servers.
 OpManager uses multiple protocols (SNMP/ WMI/CLI) and monitors processes running on Windows, Linux, Solaris, UNIX, VMware servers, virtual machines, and more.